raven-dev-ops/helldivers2_gaming_website/README.md

 This is the repository for the Galactic Phantom Division website.
 It is a Next.js application built with TypeScript and styled-components, featuring user authentication with NextAuth.js and MongoDB.

-This project is proprietary and not open source.
+This project is proprietary, not open source, and is distributed with **no public license**.
 Forks (including private forks) are not permitted.
 Please read the LICENSE file and the **License & Usage** section below before using any of the code or assets.

 ## Recent Updates